gratraw/elevetorservice/README.md

 - If the elevator already closed the doors but new request is created on the same floor it will not change floor but will open the doors.
 - All requests that are set for different direction are placed in the next queue to be fulfilled.
+- Number of elevators is fixed and cannot be altered.

 ##### _Example_: